modderwizard/gimm_redfox/README.md

 # RedFox (Fall 2018 - Individual Game Project)

-This is the individual project I created for the GIMM 110 class in Spring 2018.
+This is the individual project I created for the GIMM 110 class in Fall 2018.

 The initial commit of this project will contain the code in the state it was when it was turned in.